swent-2025-team03/project-app/PROCESS.md

   - **Product Owner (PO)**: Manages backlog, clarifies priorities, aligns features with goals.
 - Both SM and PO also contribute as Developers.
 - Rotation: Roles will rotate every Sprint to ensure all members gain experience.
-- Before each sprint meeting the team decides together whats the SM and PO of the week will say during the meeting.
+- Before each sprint meeting the team decides together what the SM and PO of the week will say during the meeting.

 ---